build a temporary folder on disk

 Creating spatstat objects

 A ppp object is created using the ppp() function.
-The argument window must be provided a window object of class owin.
-Including information about the units of length in which the \(x\) and \(y\) coordinates are recorded, enables the spatstat package to print better reports and to annotate the axes in plots.
+The argument window must have a window object of class owin.
+Including information about the units of length in which the \(x\) and \(y\) coordinates are recorded enables the spatstat package to print better reports and annotate the axes in plots.

 library(spatstat)

-For the purpose of this tutorial we will build three ppp objects, one for the berlin_locations data set which we denote as ppp_locations, one for the berlin_random data set (ppp_random) and one for the berlin_regular data set (ppp_regular).
+For this tutorial, we will build three ppp objects: one for the berlin_locations data set, which we denote as ppp_locations, one for the berlin_random data set (ppp_random) and one for the berlin_regular data set (ppp_regular).

-All of the three data sets share the same unit of length (meter) in which the \(x\) and \(y\) coordinates are recorded as well as the window in which the points were observed (the bounding box of the Berlin district border berlin_sf).
+All three data sets share the same length unit (meter) in which the \(x\) and \(y\) coordinates are recorded, as well as the window in which the points were observed (the bounding box of the Berlin district border berlin_sf).

 Coordinate units